Business Administration Skills with Accounting Specialization

-In the Business Administration & Accounting program students will specialize in manual accounting, computerized accounting, payroll, and computer technology.
+In the Business Administration Skills with Accounting Specialization program students will specialize in manual accounting, computerized accounting, payroll, and computer technology.
 Students will be equipped with the knowledge necessary to manage an office or create and manage their own small business.

 The specific aims of the program are to:

 - Communicate and use the knowledge of computer hardware and software programs.

 - Work efficiently in Microsoft Word, Excel, PowerPoint, Internet, Email, Sage 50 Accounting, QuickBooks, Taxation and Payroll.